confluentinc/cp-docker-images/docs/quickstart.rst

        kafka_1      | [2016-07-25 03:26:06,007] INFO [Kafka Server 1], started (kafka.server.KafkaServer)

 4. Follow step 4 in "Running Confluent Platform in Docker" guide above to test the broker.

+The confluentinc/cp-docker-images github repository has several other interesting examples of docker-compose.yml files that you can use.